 \subsection{Metallicity and GSP-Phot/GSP-Spec}

-In addition to the low resolution spectroscopic information in the BP and RP bands, GSP-Phot [M/H] estimates also incorporate Gaia parallax measurements, and use both theoretical model spectra and isochrones \citep{Andrae2022}. \citet{Fouesneau2022} caution against the use of GSP-Phot [M/H] estimates ``without further investigation'', and state that [M/H] estimates appear on average too low by 0.2\,dex when compared to literature data for sources with [M/H]$>-1$\,dex.
+In addition to the low-resolution spectroscopic information in the BP and RP bands, GSP-Phot [M/H] estimates also incorporate Gaia parallax measurements, and use both theoretical model spectra and isochrones \citep{Andrae2022}. \citet{Fouesneau2022} caution against the use of GSP-Phot [M/H] estimates without additional investigation, and state that [M/H] estimates appear to be 0.2\,dex lower on average than literature data for sources with [M/H]$>-1$\,dex.
 This is in agreement with our findings.
-Both for the Hyades and Pleiades samples we find that the weighted mean [M/H] estimates of the bona fide single stars with GSP-Phot [M/H] estimates fall below the estimates derived from families of best fitting isochrones by 0.15 to 0.2\,dex (Fig.\ \ref{fig:HyaMH}).
+For both the Hyades and Pleiades samples, we find that the weighted mean [M/H] estimates of the bona fide single stars with GSP-Phot [M/H] estimates fall below the estimates derived from families of best-fitting isochrones by 0.15 to 0.2\,dex (Fig.\ \ref{fig:HyaMH}).

-GSP-Phot [M/H] estimates of individual stars, though, exhibit a much larger scatter than supported by the 16\% and 84\% quantiles of the Markov-Chain Monte-Carlo results reported in Apsis, suggesting that the uncertainties in the parameter estimates for individual stars are underestimated by a factor of 10 to 20.
-A re-calculation of [M/H] using the Python package gdr3apcal (Code Version 1.6) makes the discrepancy worse.
-Thus we agree with the recommendation by \citet{Fouesneau2022} to not use GSP-Phot [M/H] estimates of individual stars.
+However, GSP-Phot [M/H] estimates of individual stars exhibit a much larger scatter than supported by the 16\% and 84\% quantiles of the Markov Chain Monte Carlo results reported in Apsis, suggesting that the uncertainties in the parameter estimates for individual stars are underestimated by a factor of between 10 and 20.
+A recalculation of [M/H] using the Python package gdr3apcal (Code Version 1.6) makes the discrepancy worse.
+We therefore agree with the recommendation by \citet{Fouesneau2022} to not use GSP-Phot [M/H] estimates for individual stars.

 GSP-Spec [M/H] estimates are based on Gaia RVS and grids of model spectra spanning the full range of Galactic stellar populations.
 The inherent estimation bias of this module has been quantified by \citet{RecioBlanco2022}, who also provide a prescription for correction.
-The correction moves the ensemble [M/H] estimates of Apsis to within $\approx$0.1\,dex to the [M/H] values suggested from the isochrone fitting to the Hyades and Pleiades.
-For individual stars, in particular in the Hyades, GSP-Spec [M/H] (minimal) quantile uncertainties appear to be underestimated, indication that the actual noise floor of the high S/N estimates is considerably higher.
+The correction moves the ensemble [M/H] estimates of Apsis to within $\approx$0.1\,dex of the [M/H] values suggested from the isochrone fitting to the Hyades and Pleiades.
+For individual stars, in particular in the Hyades, GSP-Spec [M/H] (minimal) quantile uncertainties appear to be underestimated, which is an indication that the actual noise floor of the high-S/N estimates is considerably higher.